 A factsheet for Tier 2 grants is available here.

 Each local authority will also receive 5% discretionary “top up” funding, though the eligibility criteria for this remains unconfirmed.

 We have drafted template letters for members to send to their local authority and local representatives if grant funding is slow to be issued, the template for local authorities can be downloaded here, and the template for local Members of Parliament can be downloaded here.

-Areas that are placed into Tier 3 (if and when the tier system returns) are will be provided with additional funding to support their local businesses.
-These funds are based upon each affected area, and it is the Local Authority that decides how to use these funds, e.g. if they set up their own grant scheme to support targeted businesses.
+Areas that were placed into Tier 3 were provided with additional funding to support their local businesses.
+These funds were based upon each affected area, and it is the Local Authority that decides how to use these funds, e.g. if they set up their own grant scheme to support targeted businesses.

 The Government has announced an uplift in the claims that can be made under SEISS for November 2020 to January 2021.
 Details are here.